 Sam Vanderhoof also consults with major power companies wishing to enter the solar arena.
 He reviews RFPs and recommends responses, negotiates pricing, manages staffing, and develops sales and equipment channels.

+Kristina is the founder of You Love Solar, www.youlovesolar.com an online company dedicated to the repowering of orphaned, legacy solar PV systems.
+Kristina works with both Operation and Maintenance (O&M) companies and end users with the main goal of keeping the older solar PV systems in good operational condition.
 Kristina’s primary focus has been market development in the solar PV industry.
-Kristina enjoys sales, bringing the customer to the desired product.
-Kristina is passionate about developing and teaching others about needs in the industry that go beyond just Solar PV arrays.
-Kristina spends many hours, freely volunteering her time with offgrid communities, to provide education and solar products, such as solar water pumping, marine, RV and offgrid cabin solar and battery systems.
-She resides in the Sierra Nevada foothills of Northern California.
+She enjoys sales and is passionate about developing and teaching others the needs in the industry that go beyond just Solar PV arrays.
+She spends many hours, freely volunteering her time with off-grid communities, to provide education and solar products, such as solar water pumping, marine, RV, offgrid solar battery systems and inverters.
 She is a current licensed, professional Real Estate Agent since 2002.
 She’s been working in the solar industry since 2009.

 Mr. Vaughan has over 20 years’ experience in the solar industry.